James-VT/MS4_White_Whale_Fundraising/README.md

 1. Learn about the charity, its goals and its work.
 2. Donate money to the charity.
 3. Register an account on the site.
-4. Become a member of the charity by subscribing with a monthly or annual donation.
-5. Have their bank details used only in a secure way, such as that provided by the use of Stripe.
+4. Have their bank details used only in a secure way, such as that provided by the use of Stripe.
-6. Learn about the activities of the charity and its supporters on the blog
+5. Learn about the activities of the charity and its supporters on the blog
-7. Make blog posts, which can be edited and deleted.
+6. Make blog posts, which can be edited and deleted.
-8. Make comments on blog posts.
+7. Make comments on blog posts.

 ### A site owner will want to:
-9. Explain to users who they are, what they do and how they can help as soon as a user lands on the home page.
+8. Explain to users who they are, what they do and how they can help as soon as a user lands on the home page.
-10. Generate revenue via donations.
+9. Generate revenue via donations.
-11. Grow their member base by encouraging users to become new members.
+10. Grow their member base by encouraging users to become new members.
-12. Raise awareness of upcoming fundraising events.
+11. Raise awareness of upcoming fundraising events.
-13. Host a blog.
+12. Host a blog.
-14. Encourage interaction with users by allowing registered users to leave a comment.
+13. Encourage interaction with users by allowing registered users to leave comments on blogs.
-15. Add upcoming fundraising events to the site for users to see.
+14. Add upcoming fundraising events to the site for users to see.

 ---